Caring For Rose Bushes By The Season

 Clear debris and fallen leaves around the roses.
 Do NOT prune.

-Before the ground freezes, but after a good frost, deep water the rose for one last soak, so it goes into cold winter
+Before the ground freezes, but after a good frost, deep water the rose for one last soak, so it goes into cold winter weather well hydrated.

 When caring for rose bushes during fall, you can spray with an antidessicant to seal in moisture and help minimize